unclechu/xlib-keys-hack/README.md

 $ make --always-make
 ```

-`stack` should install application binaries to `$HOME/.local/bin` directory,
+Application binaries supposed to be installed by `stack` to `$HOME/.local/bin`
-make sure you have this directory in your `$PATH` environment variable.
+directory, make sure you have this directory in your `$PATH` environment variable.

 ## Run (as daemon)